 There was a lot of content out there for us security nerds, but I was especially drawn to discussions on a new world without passwords.
 It raises questions on how long it will take for enterprises to catch up with the practices that us consumers have adopted, such as fingerprints, face recognition, and other alternatives.

 My session, “CYA (covering your assets) with security and threat detection in Azure” with Mike Nelson and Ken Hui, focused on security best practices and threat detection in Azure.
-We walked through Radar, our newest Polaris app, and its ML-driven approach to security threat detection and impact analysis for faster recovery.
+We walked through Radar, our newest Rubrik Polaris app, and its ML-driven approach to security threat detection and impact analysis for faster recovery.